Schwegg/Lovely-Scene/README.md

   * Set can use `=`,`+=`,`-=`,`*=`,`/=` and `%=`
   * Set cannot set a variable equal to another variable.
 Unless I find a way to do so later down the road, you'll have to make do.

+## If:
-* If is exactly what you'd think.
+It's exactly what you'd think.
 It's set up in a way so it will execute anything after `if` as if it were a lua function. so:
 ```Lua
 if exampleGlobalBoolean == true and getPlayer().direction == 'left'
   print only executes if true!